-Summer progresses and with it living conditions in the park for animals and plants becomes even harder.
+Summer progresses in August and with it living conditions in the park for animals and plants becomes even harder.
 Mammal activity concentrates in the first and last hours of the day.
 The bellowing of the stags can be clearly heard early in the morning, even from El Rocío; in the woods these animals become less shy and allow us a better observation

 Caño Guadiamar and J.A.
 Valverde Lagoons are also good places, if they still keep some water, to watch a good variety of waders, which have already begun to migrate.
 Flocks of egrets and glossy ibis can still be seen in the first half of the month.
 Pintail sandgrouse search for water in the drainage channels, rice fields and the few pools remaining in the marshes.
 A large number of house and sand martins, accompanied by swifts, decorate the skies of the dry plains every day.
 The last short-toed larks remaining still share cattle troughs and drainage channels with flocks of lesser short-toed larks.
 Spectacled warbler is another species that can be easily seen in August.